Mike Hosking: Like it or not, Israel Folau has support

 Yes, she supported him, but that is what you do with your partner - you support them.

 Noeline Taurua probably deserves a nod as well, because she very publicly backed her charge, and she did it in a world where increasingly every one is scared, woke, alarmed, angsty, or spineless.
-The good old fashioned art of standing your ground, defending your corner, or arguing your point, especially when you're being unfairly targeted or singled out, seems to have gone.
+The good old-fashioned art of standing your ground, defending your corner, or arguing your point, especially when you're being unfairly targeted or singled out, seems to have gone.

 There are bandwagons, thought bubbles, and an avalanche of PC dribble that too many are aspiring to, joining, jumping on board with, and generally making part of their culture or thinking.
 The outworking of all of that is too many people are too afraid to do anything anymore.